johnshearing/Airgapped_Encrypted_Messaging/README.md

 Pass GPG encrypted files across airgap using QR-Coded Video
 Access Blockchain Services
 Start any application available on the raspberry pi
+[This video](https://youtu.be/qUWWuHium30) shows how to use this software on the PrivateKeyVault.

 Requires a raspberry pi setup as a PrivateKeyVault.
 [We show you how to make your own PrivateKeyVault here](https://github.com/johnshearing/PrivateKeyVault)